VoxelForge/VoxelForge/API.md

 #### Parameters
 Same as in `playerphysics.add_physics_factor`, except there is no `value` argument.

+### `playerphysics.get_physics_factor(player, attribute, id)`
+Returns the current physics factor of the given ID, if it exists.
+If the ID exists, returns a number.
+If it does not exist, returns nil.

+Note a missing physics factor is mathematically equivalent to a factor of 1.

+#### Parameters
+Same as in `playerphysics.add_physics_factor`, except there is no `value` argument.

 ## Examples
 ### Speed changes
 Let's assume this mod is used by 3 different mods all trying to change the speed: